Skezz231/Terraria-Character-Editor-1.4.5-Calamity-Thorium/README.md

 <hr>

 <div align="center">
-  <sub>Сделано с ❤️ для Terraria-сообщества • MIT License • v1.0 — март 2026</sub>
+  <sub>Made with ❤️ for the Terraria community • MIT License • v1.0 — March 2026</sub>
 </div>

 ## Why Choose This Terraria Inventory Editor in 2026?